-I’ll be honest, Bali in Indonesia was not on my bucket list.
+I’ll be honest, a holiday in Bali, Indonesia was not on my bucket list.

 The first time I went, Small Person was seven months old.
 Enough said, really.
 I was so sleep deprived I could’ve been on Mars.